| Table of Contents ▸ Overall Context | ◀ Usage | Image Definition and Terminology ▶ |

 Overall Context

-At any time, G'MIC manages one list of numbered (and optionally named) pixel-based images, entirely stored in computer memory (uncompressed).
+At any given time, G'MIC manages a single list of numbered (and optionally named) pixel-based images, entirely stored in computer memory (uncompressed).

-The first image of the list has index 0 and is denoted by [0].
-The second image of the list is denoted by [1], the third by [2] and so on.
+The first image in the list has index 0 and is denoted by [0].
+The second image in the list is denoted by [1], the third by [2] and so on.

-Negative indices are treated in a periodic way: [-1] refers to the last image of the list, [-2] to the penultimate one, etc. Thus, if the list has 4 images, [1] and [-3] both designate the second image of the list.
+Negative indices are handled periodically: [-1] refers to the last image in the list, [-2] to the penultimate one, etc. Thus, if the list has 4 images, [1] and [-3] both designate the second image in the list.

-A named image may be also indicated by [name], if name uses the character set [a-zA-Z0-9_] and does not start with a number.
-Image names can be set or reassigned at any moment during the processing pipeline (see command name for this purpose).
+A named image can also be designated by [name], if name uses the character set [a-zA-Z0-9_] and does not start with a number.
+Image names can be set or reassigned at any time during the processing pipeline (see command name for this purpose).

-Such a pipeline can define a new custom G'MIC command (stored in a user command file), and re-used afterwards as a regular command, in a larger pipeline if necessary.
+Such a pipeline can define a new custom G'MIC command (stored in a user command file), which can then be reused as a regular command within a larger pipeline.

 Home